UP: SP, BSP district chiefs among seven held for 17-year-old girl's rape | Law-Order

 Seven people, including the district presidents of the Samajwadi Party and the Bahujan Samaj Party, have so far been arrested in connection with the rape of a 17-year-old girl here, police said on Saturday.

+The Samajwadi Party (SP) said it has dissolved its Lalitpur district unit.

-Superintendent of Police Nikhil Pathak said the arrests were made following the girl's complaint that she was raped for five years in different parts of the city and named 25 people in her complaint along with three unknown persons.
+Superintendent of Police Nikhil Pathak said the arrests were made following the girl's complaint that she was raped for five years in different parts of the city.
+She named 25 people in her complaint along with three unknown persons, Pathak said.

-The SP said a hotel in Mirzapur district was raided on Friday from where Tilak Yadav and Deepak Ahirvar, the SP and BSP district chiefs of Lalitpur respectively, and an engineer named Mahendra Dubey were arrested.
+The official said a hotel in Mirzapur district was raided on Friday from where Tilak Yadav and Deepak Ahirvar, the SP and the BSP district chiefs of Lalitpur respectively, and an engineer named Mahendra Dubey were arrested.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)